 I have a bite.
 Is it due to bed bugs?

-those sensitive to bed bug bites.
+There tends to be a staged reaction for those sensitive to bed bug bites.
 First, you may notice small raised red bumps, usually in a row.
 Different parts of the body react differently to the bites – typically the face, hands, and feet reacting the most.
 You might initially dismiss the bumps as mosquito bites or a rash.

 Eventually, the bite sites may blister after exposure to perspiration, scratching, hot water baths, etc. Often this is the stage which prompts a medical opinion.
 The medical profession is just becoming aware of bed bugs.
 If a doctor or nurse has not been educated on bed bug bites they may miss the signs.
 Conversely, they may over-diagnose bed bug bites in an over reaction to community hysteria.
 Two important tips when faced with such unexplained bites: